kopos/ledjure/README.md

 A Clojure app designed to track the daily personal expense list using a text file on your phone or PC and stored in your own Google Sheets.

 All expense and incomes are by default related to your wallet.
 Each line in the file relates to a single expense, income and or a balance checkpoint.
-All of the day's entries are headlined by the `dd-mmm` format.
+All of the day's entries are headlined by the day in the `dd-mmm` format.
 All expenses start with a `-` (minus), all incomes start with a `+`.

 Each entry line tracks the following components